 GCSE Combined Science: new grading system

-New GCSEs are graded 9 to 1.
+Since 2019, GCSEs will be graded between 9 and 1.
 GCSE Combined Science students will receive a double grade on a 17-point scale, from 9-9 to 1-1.

 This double award is worth two GCSEs, and is made up of two equal or adjacent grades.
 There are 17 possible grade combinations, for example, (9-9), (9-8), (8-8), (8-7) – through to (1-1).